MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-766-Direct-Loan-Servicing-Special/subpart-H-Loan-Liquidation/section-766.352.md

 (ii) The sale is in the Agency's financial interest.

-(5) If an unpaid loan balance remains after the sale, the Agency will continue to service the loan in accordance with subpart B of 7 CFR part 1956.
+(5) If an unpaid loan balance remains after the sale, the Agency will continue to service the loan in accordance with part 761, subpart F of this chapter and part 3 of this title.

 (b) *Voluntary sale of chattel.* If the borrower complies with paragraph (a) of this section, the borrower may sell chattel security by: